Skip to main content

 Identity Theft Information

-1. Credit Bureaus - Immediately call the fraud units of the three credit reporting companies -- Experian (formerly TRW), Equifax, and Trans Union.
+2. Credit Bureaus - Immediately contact the fraud units of the three credit reporting companies -- Experian (formerly TRW), Equifax, and Trans Union.
 Report the theft of your credit cards or numbers and request a credit report (free to identity theft victims).
 Ask that your file be flagged with a fraud alert and add a victim’s statement to your report (ex: "My ID has been used to apply for credit fraudulently.
 Contact me at [your phone number] to verify all applications ").
 Check to see how long the fraud alert will be posted on your file and how you can extend it if you need to.
+A freeze can be added to each bureau which exists until you choose to lift the freeze in the event you wish to apply for credit.

-2. Creditors - Contact all creditors immediately with whom your name has been used fraudulently, by phone and in writing.
-You may be asked to fill out fraud affidavits (no law requires these to be notarized at your own expense).
+3. Creditors - Contact all creditors immediately with whom your name has been used fraudulently, by phone and in writing.
+You may be asked to fill out fraud affidavits.

 • Get replacement cards with new account numbers for your own accounts that have been used fraudulently.